 Absences on exam days are the only absences that require notification and documentation.
 Approved reasons for missing a midterm include severe illness, disability, pregnancy, significant health condition, personal/family emergency, participation in an authorized university event, or a religious observance.
-Please send me an email before the start of the exam letting me know you will be absent and provide official documentation either to me or the the University Approved Absence Office within 5 business days of the missed exam.
+Please send me an email before the start of the exam letting me know you will be absent and provide official documentation either to me or the University Approved Absence Office within 5 business days of the missed exam.
 If appropriate documentation is received, you will be permitted to shift the weight of the midterm to the final exam.

 If you are unable to attend the final, then you will need to provide me with an official "Exam Excuse" from the Dean's Office, Campus Health, or Academic Advising no later than the last day of classes (or by the start time of the final exam in the case of sickness during the final exam).
 The make-up for the final will be held on the reading day following the exam during the economics common make-up exam time.

 Important Dates:

-Add class Deadline January 17 th
+Add Class Deadline January 17 th

 No Class (Well-being Day) February 13 th

-Midterm 1
+Midterm 1 (In class) February 20 th

-No Class (Spring Break) \dots March 11^{th} - 16^{th}
+No Class (Spring Break)

+Midterm 2 (In class) March 26 th

-No Class (Well-being Day)
+No Class (Well-being Day) March 28 rd

-Midterm 2 $\dots \dots $

-Final Exam (Common ECON 101 Exam) $\dots \dots \dots \dots M $ onday May 6 th at 4PM
+Final Exam Friday May 10 th at 8AM